polterguy/phosphorusfive/core/p5.ajax/README.md

 ## No more partial rendering!!

-p5.ajax uses JSON internally to return updates back to the client, and a _"per attribute level"_.
+p5.ajax uses JSON internally to return updates back to the client, on a _"per attribute level"_.
 This means, that among other things, it rarely needs to re-render your controls, using _"partial rendering"_.
 You can also inject any new control, in a postback or Ajax callback, at any position in your page, as long as its parent control, is of type `Container`, and you use the appropriate factory method to create your controls.
-And not even a change to a widget's `Controls` collection will trigger a partial rendering.
+This almost completely eliminates the need for partial rendering.

 This means that when using p5.ajax, the bandwidth consumption becomes ridiculously small, compared to frameworks built around _"partial rendering"_, which requires some portion of the page,